agntcy/slim-spec/draft-agntcy-slim.md

 The connection table maintains interfaces with neighboring nodes and local applications.
 It is responsible for:

-* Establishing and managing connections with other Gateway Nodes
+* Establishing and managing connections with other Messaging Nodes
 * Maintaining active connections with local applications
-* Handling connection setup, teardown, and error recovery

 The connection table entries include: